What If Plans

 When I asked carers about their advice on writing a ‘What If plan’, one said, “start small with the basics and add when you think of things”.
 Every carer’s experience is unique and so each plan is different but there are templates to help – you can access Mobilise’s Templates via the button at the bottom of this blog.

 If you are thinking about writing a ‘What If plan’, my advice is this, don’t get bogged down in the ‘What if’ and focus on the ‘What Now’.
 I used to spend far too much time worried about all the possible reasons why I might not be there which left me feeling vulnerable and a little too human.
-I decided that I needed a new approach and so my ‘What If’ evolved into a scenario where my caring Role was a job and I asked myself, ‘What if I took some Annual Leave this week?’
+I decided that I needed a new approach and so my ‘What If’ evolved into a scenario where I was planning a week away.
 I could then focus on the ‘What Now?’.
 This allowed me to look at my caring situation from the outside and identify all of the things that needed to be done, who could undertake these responsibilities and what was most important to my brother.

 Once you have a ‘What If plan’ written, the next part is ensuring it is up to date and accessible when you or others need it.
 Some local authorities and carer organisations offer Carer’s Emergency Response Cards which are displayed in a wallet.
 Medical staff may also be trained to gain information from your phone.
 For example, iPhones have an emergency setting where you can include key contacts and medical information etc, which could also include notes on your ‘What if plan’ and where to find it.
 Carers at Mobilise have also shared innovative ways they store their ‘what if plan’ such as on a Google document with the link engraved on a medical bracelet.
 Carers have also suggested a copy of prescriptions in the medicine cabinet as well as communication folders located by the front door.
 Some carers also suggested the Lions Message in a Bottle scheme but the important thing to remember is that you and the important people know where the information is.